Click on a Subject header panel to view related content.

 For our history curriculum, we have considered the experiences of our school intake and felt that they needed to be able to link historical experiences to those of their own.
 We felt the curriculum should ask questions of the children and provide them with the opportunity to answer these questions effectively, through research, immersing them in real life experiences, and using their previous knowledge of other historical eras to support their ideas.

 Due to our school structure of mixed-age classes, we follow a 2-year cycle.
-We use Curriculum Maestro for our history curriculum which is aligned to the national curriculum.
 Throughout the 2 years, each class will be researching two periods of history in depth annually.

 Our history curriculum is designed to introduce pupils to diverse areas of history, from different cultures, countries and eras.
 The key threads that run through our history learning are chronology, significance (people and events) and comparing and contrasting.
 Children will be able to recognise and discuss similarities and differences, and gain a chronological awareness of how history develops, throughout their time in the school.
 We have considered how our curriculum offers a range of ancient, through to recent, historical achievements that the children can relate to, using modern knowledge and experiences.
 The achievements provide opportunities for the children to observe the ambition and resilience of many historical figures, to provide them with a stimulus to drive their own thoughts on the contributions they can make themselves in the future.